mybb/docs.mybb.com/1.8/administration/themes.md

 ## Installing themes

-Firstly, after you download (usually a ZIP file), extract it somewhere and find in the resulting folder a file named  `<theme name>.xml` or similar..
+Firstly, after you download (usually a ZIP file), extract it somewhere and find in the resulting folder a file named  `<theme name>.xml` or similar...
+This is the file you will need for the installation (through the Admin CP).
-Also, many authors provide a README file in there, which will help you install it correctly.
+Many authors provide a README file within the resulting extracted folder, which will help you install it correctly.
 Sometimes there is more complexity than a basic installation as described here.

-## Uploading Images

-In the folder, you will probably see either a folder of images named similar to the theme, or an images folder with a subfolder (usually named the same as the theme, or similar) of images.
-Upload the entire folder that contains the images to `images/<theme-images-folder-name>`, unless the documentation provided with your theme requests otherwise.

-## Uploading the XML File
+### Uploading the XML File

 An XML file is bundled with a theme download.
 This XML file contains all the templates the theme uses, as well as some other default settings and details about the theme.